CESSProject/doc-v2/cess-miners/tee-node/running.md

 {% hint style="info" %}
 You can also refer to the artcle [Creating CESS Accounts](../../user/cess-account.md) for creating a CESS account.

-You can either use [CESS testnet faucet](https://cess.network/faucet.html) to get TCESS, or [contact us](../../introduction/contact.md) to receive TCESS tokens for staking.
+You can either use [CESS premainnet faucet](https://cess.network/faucet.html) to get TCESS, or [contact us](../../introduction/contact.md) to receive TCESS tokens for staking.
 {% endhint %}

 # Install CESS Client